archanabhardwaj/Spatial_Transcriptome_Workshop_2023/README.md

-This repository features beginner-level scripts designed for the "Fundamentals of Transcriptomics Data Analysis" course held in 2023 (IKMB, Kiel).
+This repository features beginner-level scripts designed for the "Fundamentals of Transcriptomics Data Analysis" workshop held in 2023 (IKMB, Kiel).
 It provides hands-on experience with spatial transcriptomic datasets, utilizing cutting-edge bioinformatics tools and analysis pipelines.